Ulf Kristersson: Foreign policy

-On 15 February 2023, Kristersson visited Ukraine and met with President Volodymyr Zelenskyy to discuss about the ongoing Russian invasion.
+On 15 February 2023, Kristersson visited Ukraine and met with President Volodymyr Zelenskyy to discuss the ongoing Russian invasion.
 Kristersson stressed that "Ukraine belongs to Europe and belongs in the European Union".
 During a joint press meeting, Kristersson underlined that Sweden intends to continue with political, economic and military support to Ukraine.

 In April 2023, after approval from the Riksdag, Kristersson's cabinet authorised a military evacuation operation that evacuated Swedish diplomatic staff from the Swedish Embassy in Khartoum and their families from Sudan, as well as a large number of other Swedish citizens currently staying in Sudan.
 In addition, a number of Swedish citizens left Sudan in other ways and over 100 other foreign citizens were evacuated by Swedish flights.
 The reason for the evacuation operation was the outbreak of the 2023 Sudan conflict.

 In late 2023, the Kristersson cabinet failed to evacuate Swedish dual citizens from the Gaza Strip following the outbreak of the Gaza war.
 In November 2023, Kristersson said that Israel has the right to self-defence.

 In July 2024, Kristersson attended the 2024 Washington summit, the first NATO summit attended by Sweden as an official member of the alliance.

 In November 2024, Kristersson congratulated Donald Trump for his victory in the 2024 United States presidential election, but also noted the risks associated with another Trump term.
 He declared changes in US aid to Ukraine in the Russo-Ukrainian War as the largest risk, and suggested increasing European support to Ukraine.
 Another worry Kristersson expressed pertained to Trump's actions and promises regarding the Paris Climate Agreement.

 In December 2024, Kristersson cancelled a scheduled visit to South Korea as a result of President Yoon Suk-Yeol's decision to impose martial law and the subsequent developments.

 On 2 March 2025, Kristersson attended a meeting of European leaders led by British Prime Minister Keir Starmer in London to discuss the security situation in Ukraine.
-Kristersson described the meeting as "much more important after yesterdays events in Washington D.C", referring to the failed meeting between U.S President Trump and Ukrainian President Zelenskyy.
+Kristersson described the meeting as "much more important after yesterday's events in Washington, D.C.", referring to the failed meeting between U.S President Trump and Ukrainian President Zelenskyy.